Hey-ho, my friends!

 - You must be comfortable working with them.
-And by working I do not mean only coming up with ideas and saying how cool they are.
-Some ideas are good, some are bad, and you have to be absolutely comfortable discussing and criticising them.
-It does not come at once, but if you don’t feel like killing your new colleague for their first remarks to your work and vice versa, it’s a good sign already.
+And by working I do not mean only coming up with creative ideas and saying how cool they are.
+Some ideas are good, some are bad, and you have to be absolutely comfortable discussing and criticizing them.
+It does not come at once, but if you don’t feel like killing your new colleague for their first remarks to your work and vice versa, it’s a good sign of mutual respect.

 - Your partners must have a certain proficiency level.
 It is totally up to you to decide how cool the qualifications must be considering your field of work, initial budget, estimated team size, etc. The main point is to be sure that your workers are professional enough to fit into the niche you want them to fit.
 If you are not sure about that, I would suggest thinking twice before launching any kind of team at all.

 After you’re done with recruiting, what you need is to create a proper workflow for every different type of project you intend to work with.
 All employees should know the order in which the mock-up travels from one person to another for edits and approvals.
 Everybody should have their own functions assigned to them from the very beginning based on their strengths and weaknesses.